-Traditionally Landcarers have been known as the quiet achievers, however in today's fast-paced world where everyone is scrambling for the public's attention, it's time for these achievements to be heard - loudly!
-Whether you are a volunteer committee member or a Local Landcare Coordinator you have a role to play in telling the Landcare story.
+Traditionally Landcarers have been known as the quiet achievers.
+However, in today's fast-paced world where everyone is scrambling for the public's attention, it's time for these achievements to be heard - loudly!
+Whether you are a volunteer committee member or a Landcare Coordinator you have a role to play in telling the Landcare story.

 Communicating your efforts is important for a number of reasons, in particular to:

-- Raise awareness and generate grassroots volunteer support for Landcare - · Keep the Landcare legacy alive among new generations - Support the Sustaining Landcare initiative to secure sustainable funding for Landcare support beyond 2019.
+- Raise awareness and generate grassroots volunteer support for Landcare - Keep the Landcare legacy alive among new generations

 The more the public is aware of the great work being done by Landcare and its importance to the future of Australia's environment and agricultural sector, the greater the chance of impressing upon government, corporate and philanthropic decision makers to recognise the need to provide a sustainable funding supply to Landcare.

 Raising awareness of Landcare's results also has an important flow-on effect in sparking interest and greater engagement from potential volunteers or local partners.